Nature's Best Hope Is You!

 11:30 a.m–1 p.m.

-Join us for an enlightening session with native garden designer and wildlife advocate, Michelle Detwiler.
-Discover practical advice on making your outdoor space safe and welcoming for birds, fireflies, moths, and other wildlife.
-Learn how communities can support bird migration and pollinator survival across neighborhoods through the Pollinator Pathway.
-This presentation will offer simple tips to enhance local habitats, integrate your landscape with the natural world, and experience the joy of vibrant, living gardens.
+Native-garden designer and wildlife advocate Michelle Detwiler offered practical advice on making your outdoor space safe and welcoming for birds, fireflies, moths, and other wildlife, explaining how communities can support bird migration and pollinator survival across neighborhoods through the Pollinator Pathway.
+This presentation is available on YouTube.

 11:30 a.m–1 p.m.

-Join us for an enlightening session with native garden designer and wildlife advocate, Michelle Detwiler.
-Discover practical advice on making your outdoor space safe and welcoming for birds, fireflies, moths, and other wildlife.
-Learn how communities can support bird migration and pollinator survival across neighborhoods through the Pollinator Pathway.
-This presentation will offer simple tips to enhance local habitats, integrate your landscape with the natural world, and experience the joy of vibrant, living gardens.
+Native-garden designer and wildlife advocate Michelle Detwiler offered practical advice on making your outdoor space safe and welcoming for birds, fireflies, moths, and other wildlife, explaining how communities can support bird migration and pollinator survival across neighborhoods through the Pollinator Pathway.
+This presentation is available on YouTube.

 Sunday, March 23